joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/19/parsing-yaml-using-kotlin-objects.md

 status=draft
 ~~~~~~

-A.K.A.
-Getting Kotlin and SnakeYAML to Play Nicely Together

 When I set out to customize the Kafka-Kinesis Connector to read in a [YAML configuration](/blog/2019/09/22/customizing-kafka-kinesis-connector.html) for use by the connector, I decided to go with Kotlin data classes to hold that configuration.
 The initial versions of these classes aren’t as good as I think they could be, though.
 For example, all of these data classes make use of vars rather than vals.
 I’d much rather stick to vals whenever possible due to the fact that they're read-only and cannot be changed once set.

 The initial data classes also all use optional (nullable) types for every field.
 I’d prefer using non-optionals when I can and when I know that certain values should always be non-null, such as the topic or destination stream names.
 Even for the 'optional' items, like `filters`, I'd still prefer to return an empty list rather than `null`.
 These data classes were all created this way because it was the quickest way I could get it all to work together and, at the time, all I wanted was something that worked.
 So this is me coming back to see what I can do to make these classes better, if anything.